Christinaw97/MDS_CMSDAS/_episodes/06-Limits.md

 In this exercise, we will use the limits that were saved in ROOT files produced in the previous exercise to calculate the limit on BR(h $\rightarrow$ SS) with respect to the LLP mean proper decay lengths.

+> ## Open a notebook
+>
+> For this part, open the notebook called `limitPlot.ipynb.ipynb` to plot the expected and observed limits.
+See if the limit agrees with the one showed on slide 25 of the introduction slides.

+{: .checklist}

 > ## Discussion 6.1
 >